 - How much you’re borrowing and how payment will be delivered

 - When and how you promise to pay it back

 - Any fees and/or penalties you’ve agreed to pay, depending on the scenario (such as if you prepay the debt or become delinquent)

-Most personal loans are unsecured, meaning you promise to pay back the funds based on your creditworthiness as a borrower.
+Most personal loans are unsecured loans, meaning you promise to pay back the funds based on your creditworthiness as a borrower.
 If you don’t pay back an unsecured loan, you may face penalties like late fees or wage garnishment.
 A secured loan, on the other hand, requires collateral, such as a car or home — if you don’t pay back the loan, you could lose your collateral to the lender.
 Make sure to carefully review that section in your loan agreement for more information.